nicolas-van/pygreen/README.markdown

 so the users do not know how to use them.

 The fact that PyGreen has a small set of features **is a feature**.
-PyGreem is just Mako templates served using the [Bottle](http://bottlepy.org/) micro- framework.
+PyGreem is just Mako templates served using the [Bottle](http://bottlepy.org/) micro-framework.
 Mako templates can contain Python so if you need to do complex stuff just import whatever you need, type the code and get the job done.
 You need to generate new files dynamically or do anything that is not supported?
-Import the pygreen module, extend the Bottle object with new routes and you can that do anything you want.
+Import the pygreen module, extend the Bottle object with new routes and you can do anything you want.
 You don't need documentation for that, PyGreen is 100 lines long, anyone can read it and understand it.

 If you know how to program, just typing the code to generate the html you want